Patricia Jabbeh Wesley: Influences and themes

 Although identifying herself as African, Liberian, and Grebo, she has also been shaped by Western influences.
 She acknowledges and accepts her hybridity of cultures as part of her identity while still calling herself a "a strong Africanist, believing in the values I was taught as an African Child."
 Her poetry's attitude shifts between critical, bemused, revelatory, celebratory, and mournful, as she discusses both her American and Liberian lives.
 Jabbeh Wesley constantly makes the reader aware of her exile.
 The vantage point of being an outsider to both the United States and postwar Liberian cultures permits a wide-awake honesty and fresh analysis of cultures, politics, gender relations, and attitudes.

 Jabbeh Wesley has had numerous strong mothers, including her grandmother, mother, stepmother, and her mother-in-law.
 Even though the Grebo culture is mostly patriarchal, "it is in reality a matriarchal society, where the women figures have their place as the strong pillars of community and society.
 Mothers are important because they actually are in charge of the homes, the children, etc., and sometimes of business."

 Jabbeh Wesley survived the Liberian Civil War, the event that influences and inspires most of her work.
 She is Christian, and her work incorporates and refers frequently to biblical themes and passages.

 Personal life

-She currently lives with her family in west-central Pennsylvania and has taught at Pennsylvania State University and Indiana University of Pennsylvania.
-She is a mother, raising the next generation of Liberian children far from the coast of Western Africa.
+Jabbeh Wesley currently lives with her family in west-central Pennsylvania and has taught at Pennsylvania State University and Indiana University of Pennsylvania.
+She is married to an educationist, Dr. Mlen Too Wesley, former Vice President of Academic Affairs at the William V. S Tubman University in Maryland County.
+She is a mother.